Vocal Harmony Ensemble

 Please note: The Passim School of Music is located at 26 Church St. Cambridge, MA.
 Classrooms are located on the third floor and, unfortunately, we do not have an elevator.

 Limited to 12 students (16 yrs of age or older); 6 students are required for class to meet.
-If a class is cancelled due to low enrollment, you will receive a full refund.
+If a class is canceled due to low enrollment, you will receive a full refund.

 Emily Haviland Baker